 Am I bound to 25/5 minutes?

-But remember, you have to take periodical short breaks and long breaks every certain number of Pomodors (ultimately every four Pomodoros).
+However, remember, you have to take periodic short breaks and long breaks every certain number of Pomodors (ultimately every four Pomodoros).

 But hey, there is a study out there that states that the best Pomodoro-style division of time is 52 minutes of work followed by a 17-minute break.
 I haven’t tried it, but it’s worth a shot.